How to Live by Faith Not by Sight

 6. Surround Yourself with People of Faith

-Find people who live by faith.
+Faith is contagious.
+Find people who live by it.
 Learn from them.
-Let their trust inspire yours.
-When your faith is weak, borrow theirs.
+Let their trust inspire yours; when your faith is weak, lean on theirs.
+"Iron sharpeneth iron; so a man sharpeneth the countenance of his friend."
+(Proverbs 27:17)

 7. Pray for More Faith